doraemonkeys/WindSend/README-EN.md

 ## How to use

 > **Note**: During the configuration phase, make sure that the computer and mobile phone are on the same network.
+You can also use the relay server to configure.